-December 30, 2017 As Previously Reported Adjustment As Adjusted (In mil (In millions, except per share amounts) Accounts receivable, net \$ 400 \$ 54 \$ \$ 454 Inventories, net 739 (- 4 5) 694 Other current assets 188 3 191 Accrued liabilities 541 14 555 Other current liabilities 57 35 92 Deferred income on shipments to distributors 22 ( 22) Accumulated deficit \$ (7,760) \$ ( 15) \$ \$ (7,775)
+December 30, 2017

+As Previously Reported stment As Adjusted

+(In mil llions, excep t per share an iounts)

+Accounts receivable, net \$ 400 \$ 54 \$ 454

+Inventories, net 739 (45) 694

+Other current assets 188 3 191

+Accrued liabilities 541 14 555

+Other current liabilities 57 35 92

+Deferred income on shipments to distributors 22 (22)

+Accumulated deficit \$ (7,760) \$ (15) \$ (7,775)

 Income Taxes.
 In March 2018, the FASB issued ASU 2018-05, Income Taxes (ASC 740), Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 118 (SEC Update).
 The ASU includes certain provisions of the Securities and Exchange Commission (SEC) paragraphs pursuant to the issuance of the December 2017 SEC Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act (SAB 118), which was effective immediately.
 The SEC issued SAB 118 to address concerns about reporting entities' ability to timely comply with the accounting requirements to recognize all of the effects of the Tax Cuts and Jobs Act of 2017 (the Tax Reform Act) in the period of enactment.
 SAB 118 allows disclosure that timely determination of some or all of the income tax effects from the Tax Reform Act are incomplete by the due date of the financial statements and if possible to provide a reasonable estimate.
 The Company has accounted for the tax effects of the Tax Reform Act under the guidance of SAB 118, on a provisional basis.
-The Company's accounting for certain income tax effects is incomplete, but has determined reasonable estimates for those effects and has recorded provisional amounts in the Company's condensed consolidated financial statements as of March 31, 2018 and December 30, 2017.
+The accounting estimate for certain income tax effects is incomplete, but the Company has determined reasonable estimates for those effects and has recorded provisional amounts in the Company's condensed consolidated financial statements as of June 30, 2018 and December 30, 2017.